The Opportunity

 Operating Reactors

-438 nuclear reactors operate in 32 countries, supplying approximately 9% of the world's electricity — and roughly 25% of all low-carbon electricity globally.
+About 438 nuclear reactors operate in 31 countries (~397 GWe), supplying approximately 9% of the world's electricity — and roughly a quarter of all low-carbon electricity globally.

 Under Construction

-As of early 2026, 78 new nuclear reactors are being built worldwide with a combined capacity of ~85 GWe, concentrated in China, India, South Korea, Turkey, and Egypt.
+Around 80 new nuclear reactors are being built worldwide, adding a combined ~76 GWe of capacity — concentrated in China, India, Russia, Turkey, and Egypt.

 Planned Reactors